FS-Driverless/Formula-Student-Driverless-Simulator/docs/lidar.md

 }
 ```

 `Lidar1` is the name of the lidar.
-This value will be used in the ros topic name and coordinate frame.
+This name will be used to reference the camera when collecing the latest pointcloud.

 `X`, `Y` and `Z` are the position of the lidar relative the [vehicle pawn center](vehicle_model.md) of the car in NED frame.